akinmiday/firebase-database-exporter/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue on the [GitHub repository](https://github.com/akinmiday/firestore-data-exporter/issues).
+If you encounter any issues or have questions, feel free to:

+- Open an issue on the [GitHub repository](https://github.com/akinmiday/firestore-data-exporter/issues).
+- Reach out to me on Twitter: [@akinmiday](https://x.com/akinmiday).

 ---